grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 ### Alternatives

-- Loop until RPC stops returning transient failures.
+- Loop (with exponential backoff) until the RPC stops returning transient failures.
-- Implement an `onReady` Handler and handle your own blocking _(for languages that support this)_
+  - This could be combined, for efficiency, with implementing an `onReady` Handler _(for languages that support this)_.
+- Accept failures that might have been avoided by waiting because you want to fail fast

 ### Language Support